markv58/PiCamMonitor/README.md

 v2.0.1 Fixed bug that would not allow sync process if a feature was not running.
 Fixed name.

 v2.0.2 Compatible with Polisy

+v2.0.3 Bugs fixed and preperation for future enhancements